InnerSourceCommons/InnerSourcePatterns/dedicated-community-leader.md

 alternative:_Dedicated Community Leader_

+## Patlet
+Select people with both communications and technical skills to lead the communities to ensure success in starting an InnerSource initiative.

 ## Problem

 How do you ensure that a new InnerSource initiative has the right [community manager](http://www.artofcommunityonline.org/) to grow it's impact?